meethp20/reddit-clone/README.md

 did i understand auth ?
 YES didnt work on the sessions tho would love to implement it
 can i impliment it myself ?
 understand each and every error

+1.npm i-D prima {so it doenst come up while deploying becomes a dev dependency and not needed during production}
+2.npm i @prisma/client { this will add it to dependency}
+3.npx primsa init {initializes the local prisma}

+learnt about pgbouncer while adding supabase w prisma